Penumbra Theatre Company: Notable company members

-Programing
+Programming

 The 135-seat theater serves as a space to showcase the exploration of the African-American experience.
 Each year, Penumbra performs for over 40,000 people and conducts educational outreach workshops for more than 5,000 students.
 The theater employs more actors, choreographers, dancers, directors, and administrators of color than all other theaters in Minnesota combined.
 Located at St Paul's Hallie Q. Brown Community Center in the Martin Luther King Center building, the Penumbra is the largest of three African-American theaters in the United States, has nurtured important talents and created unique spaces for the black voice past and present.

 Cornerstone

 In 1984, Penumbra theatre launched the Cornerstone New Play Contest to provide a realistic opportunity for new black playwrights who were just starting out.
 They intended to continue performing black classics, but wanted to expand in to new work as well.
 Cornerstone was instantly successful as Jitney by August Wilson was the first script produced that year.
 Ten years later, over 300 scripts were submitted for consideration, and Penumbra became able to offer a cash award thanks to a grant from the Jerome Foundation.